 Several undead species are available to players, offering an unusual style of play.
 Undead characters have bizarre diets and are somewhat weaker on average than the living races, but their innate resistances can often compensate for any disadvantages.
 Having died once already, they leave behind no ghosts to plague future adventurers.

 Due to their lack of a functioning circulatory system, they cannot be poisoned or go berserk (except for vampires which have fed sufficiently).
-Also, many spells simply will not function for them, including most of the self-altering Transmutations: Dragon Form, Ice Form, Spider Form, Statue Form, Stoneskin, Beastly Appendage, Blade Hands, Necromutation, Regeneration, Death's Door, Borgnjor's Revivification, Alistair's Intoxication, Cure Poison.
+Also, many spells simply will not function for them, including most of the self-altering Transmutations: Dragon Form, Ice Form, Spider Form, Hydra Form, Statue Form, Beastly Appendage, Blade Hands, Necromutation, Regeneration, Sublimation of Blood, Death's Door, and Borgnjor's Revivification.

 These are only the traits that all undead share.
 A particular undead being will have additional powers, intrinsics, and vulnerabilities peculiar to its species.